idiap/bob/doc/CxxCoreErrorReporting.rst

 controls what needs to be done if an exception is received.
 Many times, no action is also a good action!
-If you don't bracket your code with ``try/catch`` clauses, exception throwing by one of your callees will call ``terminate()`` and get you a core dump you can debug problems from, with the precise stack trace that lead you to this problem.
+If you don't bracket your code with ``try/catch`` clauses, exception throwing by one of your callees will call ``terminate()`` and get you a core dump from which you can debug problems with the precise stack trace that will lead you to the problem.

-The application developer is also responsible for determining what to do with messages that may be logged by its callees into the bob logging system.
+The application developer is also responsible for determining what to do with messages that may be logged by its callees into the |project| logging system.
 As the application master, you can decide to suppress all messages or let them be printed to screen (the default), if you can afford them.
 Be sure to familiarize yourself with our logging API for the language you are programming at.